 1. Awarding institution/body University of Worcester 2.
 Teaching institution University of Worcester 3.
 Programme accredited by Solicitors Regulation Authority and Bar Standards Board 4.
 Final award or awards LLB 5.
-Programme title LLB (Hons) Law with Criminology 6.
+Programme title LLB (Hons) Law with Forensic Psychology 6.
 Pathways available Single Honours 7.
 Mode and/or site of delivery Standard Taught Programme 8.
 Mode of attendance Full Time & Part Time 9.
-UCAS Code M19L 10.
+UCAS Code M10C 10.
 Subject Benchmark statement and/or professional body statement The programme outcomes are referenced to the QAA benchmark statements for Law (2015).
 Additionally, curriculum design has been informed by the findings of the Legal Education and Training Review (2013).
 The Programme is a Qualifying Law Degree and meets the requirements of the Joint Statement issued by the Law Society and the General Council of the Bar on the completion of the academic stage of training.
-The content is also informed by the QAA Subject Benchmarks for Criminology (2014).
-11. Date of Programme Specification preparation/ revision March 2017 August 2017 - AQU amendments August 2018 - AQU amendments.
+11. Date of Programme Specification preparation/ revision March 2017 August 2017 - AQU amendments August 2018 - AQU amendments